Gravastars on the brane with a timelike extra dimension: Introduction

+In modern theoretical physics, it is increasingly accepted that the presence of such singularities reflects the limited domain of applicability of classical GR rather than a true physical feature of nature.
+This viewpoint is motivated by two key considerations.
+First, GR has not been experimentally tested in regimes of ultra-high curvature or energy density.
+Second, it is natural to expect that quantum effects should dominate the dynamics at such extreme scales, whereas GR is intrinsically a classical theory.
+Consequently, substantial effort has been devoted to extending or modifying GR in a manner that remains consistent with known observations while improving its high-energy behavior.
 One particularly influential strategy is to modify the geometric sector of the theory by generalizing the Einstein–Hilbert (EH) action.
 Originally introduced several decades ago as a means of incorporating ultraviolet (UV) corrections, such modifications have since been widely explored at both UV and infrared (IR) scales.
 This approach is often favored because it avoids many of the conceptual and phenomenological difficulties that arise when the matter sector alone is altered.
 Moreover, modifying the gravitational action may provide valuable clues toward the eventual construction of a self-consistent theory of quantum gravity (QG), even though such a complete theory remains elusive at present.
-In this regard, the early Universe and compact objects like black holes constitute natural laboratories for probing the viability of QG-inspired models, as both are characterized by extreme curvature and energy density.
+In this regard, the early universe and compact objects like black holes constitute natural laboratories for probing the viability of QG-inspired models, as both are characterized by extreme curvature and energy density.
 Among the various approaches to quantum gravity, two broad and conceptually distinct frameworks have gained widespread attention.
-One of these is M-theory, which emerged as a unifying framework linking the five previously known superstring theories through duality relations and which reduces to supergravity in the low-energy limit~\cite{S1,S2}.
+One of these is M-theory, which emerged as a unifying framework linking the five previously known superstring theories through duality relations and which reduces to supergravity in the low-energy limit~\cite{S2}.
 Quantum consistency of M-theory requires an eleven-dimensional spacetime, and its fundamental degrees of freedom include extended objects such as two- and five-dimensional membranes, commonly referred to as branes.
-Although M-theory is not yet fully formulated, its structural features have inspired numerous developments in high-energy physics and cosmology.
+Although M-theory has not yet been fully formulated, its structural features have inspired numerous developments in high-energy physics and cosmology.